Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

-All you need to do next is print off your free coupon and take it into your chosen pharmacy to get the discounted price.
+All you need to do next is print off your free voucher and take it into your chosen pharmacy to get the discounted price.
 It’s that easy to save money on your prescriptions!

 Once you have searched for your prescription, the results page lists pharmacies and prices in the ZIP code or city specified.
 Above the list are the four dropdown menus to further narrow results so you find exactly the right Rx deal for you.
 These allow users to select branded or generic medication, specify the form (tablet, liquid, capsule etc), dosage (10mg or 100mg) and quantity.

-Simply adjust these settings to find the right deal for you and prices will reload automatically to return the remaining coupons matching your prescription needs.
+Simply adjust these settings to find the right deal for you and prices will reload automatically to return the remaining vouchers matching your prescription needs.

 RxSpark is a fast and easy way to compare prices at local and online pharmacies, but we are not a pharmacy.
 We provide information on drugs, dosages and possible conflicts, but do not fill prescriptions ourselves.

 For answers to further questions about your medication, you are advised to get in touch with your chosen pharmacy directly.
 Contact information for your pharmacy of choice will be found on your discount voucher.

 If your pharmacy does not appear in a search, there could be a number of possible causes.

 Some small or local pharmacies are not be listed by name as they do not have approval from a nationally-recognized professional organization that works to maintain the health and safety of the US public.
 Many legitimate pharmacies do not have this accreditation.

 Most of these pharmacies still accept RxSpark vouchers.
 Not appearing in the RxSpark results does not mean a pharmacy is illegal or dangerous.
 RxSpark only lists licensed US pharmacies.